RobertoBonnelly/rbprofile/README.md

 # RBProfile

 This is simply a project to show my fullstack skills.
 This is a simple app that contains a 10 items (for now) database of different animals.
-Each entry contains the common name, scientific name, a picture and a short description.
-The app also has a built-in image recognizer AI for detecting other known animals by man.
+Each entry contains the common name, scientific name, a picture and a brief description of the animal.
+The app also has a built-in image recognizer AI for detecting other known animals to man.
 Every image was taken from wikipedia or, in the case of the salmon, npr.org.

 # TO-DO List